madhurimarawat/Machine-Learning-Using-Python/README.md

 --> Iris has 4 numerical features and a tri class target variable.<br><br>
 --> This dataset can be used for classification as well as clustering.<br><br>
 --> In this dataset, there are 4 features sepal length, sepal width, petal length and petal width and the target variable has 3 classes namely ‘setosa’, ‘versicolor’, and ‘virginica’.<br><br>
---> Objective for a multiclass classifier is to predict the target class given the values for the four features.<br><br.
+--> Objective for a multiclass classifier is to predict the target class given the values for the four features.<br><br>
---> Dataset is already cleaned,no preprocessing required.<br>
+--> Dataset is already cleaned,no preprocessing required.<br><br>
+--> K-Nearest Neighbor and Support Vector Machine is implemented on this dataset.<br>

 <h2>Breast Cancer Dataset</h2>
 --> The breast cancer dataset is a classification dataset that contains 569 samples of malignant and benign tumor cells. <br><br>
 --> The samples are described by 30 features such as mean radius, texture, perimeter, area, smoothness, etc. <br><br>
 --> The target variable has 2 classes namely ‘benign’ and ‘malignant’.<br><br>
 --> Objective for a multiclass classifier is to predict the target class given the values for the features.<br><br>
---> Dataset is already cleaned,no preprocessing required.<br>
+--> Dataset is already cleaned,no preprocessing required.<br><br>
+--> K-Nearest Neighbor and Support Vector Machine is implemented on this dataset.<br>

 <h2>Wine Dataset</h2>
 --> The wine dataset is a classic and very easy multi-class classification dataset that is available in the sklearn library.<br><br>
 --> It contains 178 samples of wine with 13 features and 3 classes.<br><br>
 --> The goal is to predict the class of wine based on the features.<br><br>
---> Dataset is already cleaned,no preprocessing required.<br>
+--> Dataset is already cleaned,no preprocessing required.<br><br>
+--> K-Nearest Neighbor and Support Vector Machine is implemented on this dataset.<br>

 <h2>Naive bayes classification data</h2>
 --> Dataset is taken from: <a href="https://www.kaggle.com/datasets/himanshunakrani/naive-bayes-classification-data"><img src="https://cdn4.iconfinder.com/data/icons/logos-and-brands/512/189_Kaggle_logo_logos-1024.png" height =40 width=40 title="Naive bayes classification data"> </a><br><br>
 --> Contains diabetes data for classification.<br><br>
 --> The dataset has 3 columns-glucose, blood pressure and diabetes and 995 entries.<br><br>
 --> Column glucose and blood pressure data is to classify whether the patient has diabetes or not.<br><br>
---> Dataset is already cleaned,no preprocessing required.<br>
+--> Dataset is already cleaned,no preprocessing required.<br><br>
+--> Naive bayes classifier is implemented on this dataset.<br>

 <h2>Red wine Quality Dataset</h2>
 --> Dataset is taken from: <a href="https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009"><img src="https://cdn4.iconfinder.com/data/icons/logos-and-brands/512/189_Kaggle_logo_logos-1024.png" height =40 width=40 title="Red wine Quality Dataset" alt="Red wine Quality Dataset"> </a><br><br>